adamsilver/adamsilver.io-jekyll/index.md

 id: home
 ---

-# Hello, my name is Adam Silver and I am a front end developer, based in London.
-You can read some of my latest articles:
+# Hello!
+My name is Adam Silver and I am a front end developer, based in London.

-{% include articleList.html %}
+More on this soon.
+In the meantime, you can read my [articles](/articles/).

 <!-- a b c
 I am highly experienced in HTML, CSS and various ECMAScript implementations found in the browser and I will be sharing my experience and knowledge through various [articles](/articles/).